reinpmomz/Predicting-heart-disease/README.md

 ## Data

 The data used is from a secondary data source.
 It is from a statistical website called Kaggle.
 The data set has 303 observations of 14 variables.
-The dependent variable is called “target” and describes whether someone has heart disease or not.
+The dependent variable is called “output” and describes whether someone has heart disease or not.
 1=has heart disease, 0= has no heart disease.
 The data is not 100% exhaustive as there might exist some more related variables.
-The data has no observable anomalies but after exportation to R there are some observable issues that needs to be corrected.
-This involves the data type as R reads the data differently from its original form in excel.
+The data has no observable anomalies.
 The data dictionary is as follows:

 - sex;  1= male, 0= female.
 - cp = chest pain; 0=typical angina, 1=atypical angina, 2=non-anginal and 3=symptomatic